mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

   * `enabled`: Enables to send a welcome email to a newly registered user.
 Defaults to `false`.
   * `sender`: The email address or tuple with `{nickname, email}` that will use as sender to the welcome email.
   * `subject`: A subject of welcome email.
-  * `html`: A HTML that will be sent to a newly registered users as an email.
+  * `html`: HTML that will be sent to a newly registered users as an email.
   * `text`: A text that will be sent to a newly registered users as an email.

     Example: